Everything You Need to Know About Busy Lizzies

 These annuals will perform best when grown in moist but not waterlogged soil, so pots and baskets should have drainage holes.

-If practical, water from the side rather overhead, to prevent splashing and disease transfer.
+If practical, water from the side rather overhead, to prevent splashing and disease transfer – this is a common issues with this plant and one I have experienced.

 Busy Lizzies have low to moderate fertiliser requirements, but as with many annuals, they will respond to a dose of general fertiliser containing high amounts of nitrogen (best up until mid-summer).
-From summer onwards, you should switch the fertiliser to one with low nitrogen and high potash content.
+From summer onwards, I usually switch the fertiliser to one with low nitrogen and high potash content.

 The nitrogen will help the Busy Lizzies to put on top growth and foliage, while the potash will prolong the blooms and encourage new ones, even into the cooler autumn season.